The Doctor of Nursing Practice (DNP) degree is a practice-focused doctorate designed to prepare expert nurses in specialized advanced practice roles.

 - Students’ projects are often published and presented at conferences.
 Examples of DNP projects.

 The BSN to DNP program is between 75 and 78 credits depending on the specialty track.
 Our curriculum focuses on the national DNP essentials and provides a clear path for development of the DNP project.
-Core courses in the BSN to DNP programs are delivered online.
-There are a few courses that require some onsite attendance in Gainesville.
+All classes offered in an online format with periodic required campus visits.

 The MSN to DNP program is available online.
 Minimal campus attendance is required.The MSN to DNP program is available for those who already possess a master’s degree in nursing and an active Florida ARNP license.
 This program is designed for those seeking a clinically based terminal degree.
 The MSN to DNP program is 35 credits and may be completed in five semesters.